UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

 #### Principle of Optimality

+The principle of optimality is a fundamental concept in optimal control theory that guides the search for optimal control strategies.
+At its core, it asserts that an optimal control strategy for a complex system can be decomposed into optimal control decisions at each smaller time interval.

 The principle of Optimality states that:

 For every $(t,x) \in [t_0,t_1) \times \mathbb{R}$ and every $\Delta t \in (0, t_1 - t]$, the value function $V$ satisfies the relation